How to Choose your French Bulldog!

 Lastly, I’d like to touch on a few important conformation qualities to look out for when buying this breed.Firstly always make sure you are choosing from a good breeder!
 A proper breeder will do everything to ensure their Frenchie puppies will be as healthy as possible and meet the breed conformation.

 Look for compactness!
 What I mean by this is that the back should be short and not like a locomotive train.
 The legs should not be like a fashion models, but rather stocky instead.
 A useful tip is that the back line and the legs should be about the same length forming a square box as the below picture illustrates.
 Note also that this pup has a very nice deep chest.

 Back line and the legs are forming a square box.

 Look for a large square head in comparison to the body even in a pup.
 A flat and wrinkly muzzle is also a must.
 Although changing fast while a puppy, these are early traits to notice as likely to be carried through.
 Being lean yet muscular is also an important factor but this will be seen more so on a quality adult male more of obvious reasons.Square head with the large bat ears.

 Frenchies are known for their distinct “bat ears”.
 People usually like them as large as possible and standing to attention as on this 12 week old pup.
 Sometimes the ears will take a little time to be strong enough stay up on some puppies (late developers)....

 While this is only a taster of what you need to know, I hope this helps you choose your French Bulldog.
 It's a big deal owning a French Bulldog, and it is a decision you need to get right.
-If still unsure or ready to get your Frenchie Contact Euro Puppy and check out our French bulldog puppies for sale!
+If still unsure or ready to get your Frenchie Contact Euro Puppy and check out our French Bulldog puppies for sale!